 WEEK FOUR: April 2020 (Pollyanna is starting to exhibit some annoyance)

 Alright, everybody, I just need to vent about my trip to the supermarket.
 Now I’m sure we all look forward to this adventure because we can’t go anywhere else.
 It’s the only show in town!
 As I arrived at the door, I was told I needed to walk the entire length of the store outside in the pouring rain because there is now an “in” door and an “out” door.
 Obviously, I was at the “out” door.
 Upon entering the store.
 I immediately began looking for sanitizing wipes for the carriage.
 The container was empty!
 I was gratified to see that the aisles were marked with arrows showing one way to go.
 As I started up the UP aisle, there were two people coming towards me – no masks, no gloves.
 I told then they were going the wrong way, and they said “SO?”
 This happened on almost every aisle.
 IS IT SO DIFFICULT TO FOLLOW DIRECTIONS???
 One man was standing in the middle of the aisle photographing each grocery item on his phone so his wife could confirm that was her choice!
 In the magazine aisle, another person was reading a magazine in the middle of the aisle.
 I stood for a few minutes waiting for him to move.
 Finally, I said, “Are you going to buy that magazine, or just read the whole thing in this aisle?”
 “Oh,” he said, “I didn’t see you.”
 Then, he put the magazine back on the rack, no gloves, and moved on.
 A young woman was sitting on the floor in the baby food aisle, comparison pricing.
 “Oh, you can just go around me,” she offered.
 I told her that’s not how it’s supposed to work.
 She gave me a blank look and continued sitting- no mask.
 Look, people, you’re not getting this social distancing concept!
 Pay attention.
 Be present.
 And what’s with discarding masks and gloves all over the parking lot??
 There are no words for how disgusting that scene is!
-We’re all in this together??
-I’m opting OUT!!
+If we’re all in this together, I’m opting OUT!!

 WEEK FIVE: April 2020 (Definitely NOT upbeat at this point)